ZLT9/create-vibrant-vaults/README.md

   Bulk Washing (accepts any color):
   ![Shipping Container washing recipe](https://cdn.modrinth.com/data/cached_images/0a334105ed9d6b661e24e20d52d8aa61f8923af7.png)

-## License
+## For developers

+Feel free to make your own addons and resource packs to change or add item vault styles.

-This mod is available under the MIT license.
+Create: Vibrant Vaults is available under the MIT license.

+## For modpack creators

+You are free to include Create: Vibrant Vaults in any modpack, as long as you don't modify the contact information found in the `fabric.mod.json` file.
+Thank you for considering my mod for your modpack!